Brighton-Le-Sands, New South Wales: Notable residents

-Population
+Demographics

-According to the 2016 census of Population, there were 8,325 residents in Brighton Le Sands.
-49.7% of people were born in Australia.
-The next most common countries of birth were Greece 4.8%, Egypt 2.9%, China 1.9%, New Zealand 1.8% and Italy 1.5%.
-42.4% of people spoke only English at home.
-Other languages spoken at home included Greek 13.8%, Arabic 6.9%, Spanish 4.0%, Italian 2.5% and Macedonian 2.2%.
-The most common responses for religion were Catholic 24.8%, Eastern Orthodox 20.6% and No Religion 15.0%.
+According to the 2021 Australian Census of population, there were 8,336 residents in Brighton Le Sands.
+51.0% of people were born in Australia.
+The next most common countries of birth were Greece (5.0%), Egypt (2.7%), Brazil (2.5%), England (1.6%), and Lebanon (1.6%).
+45.1% of people spoke only English at home.
+Other languages spoken at home included Greek (12.1%), Arabic (6.6%), Spanish (3.8%), Portuguese (3.1%), and Macedonian (2.4%).
+The most common responses for religion were Catholic (24.4%), Eastern Orthodox (21.9%) and No Religion (18.1%).

 Brighton Le Sands attracts many young and single residents to the suburb with its beach and entertainment lifestyle.
 It is known for its large Greek-Australian community which is reflected in many of the businesses.

 Politics

 Brighton Le Sands is in Ward 5 of the local government area of the City of Rockdale, the federal government division of Barton and state government Electoral district of Rockdale.
 The local government area City of Rockdale has merged with City of Botany Bay to become "Bayside".